PoojaB26/AwesomeFlutterPlaylist/contributing.md

 - Only provide resources that are a learning material.
 Video tutorials, articles, or blogs and repos.
 Materials that are just code, without any explanation will be rejected.

-- Your commit should have the following format: "Added <max 5 words summary of link> under <Category>" And add the link to your resource in the extra description box.
+- Your commit description (and your PR title) should have the following format: "Added <max 5 words summary of link> under <Category>"
+And add the link to your resource in the extra description box.

 *E.g "Added ML Kit Face Detection under Firebase"* and link in description.